 St. Johns County Utilities uses four focused workbooks:

-- Treatment Plant Maintenance and Repair Activities: This workbook helps management review and understand each treatment facility’s preventative maintenance, repairs, and material costs, helping to identify needs and plan for supporting work distribution.
+- Treatment Plant Maintenance and Repair Activities: This workbook helps management review and understand each treatment plant’s preventative maintenance, repairs, and material costs, helping to identify needs and plan for supporting work distribution.

 - Manhole Inspections and Rehabilitation Projects Prioritization: Models pull data on manholes and sewer mains, including material, age, and dates.
 By regularly reviewing at-risk mains and manholes, the team can identify and prioritize rehabilitation needs.